Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Discussion

 In the original \cite{Wilson2019we} analysis, there was a certain viable division of labor in the undertaking.
 Because data journalists invest a great deal of time learning to quickly and responsibly collect, format and fact-check datasets, we were able to start with a reasonably clean dataset of relevant awards.
 If all partners work in a common computing environment, it is possible to work off the same set of scripts aided by copious comments.

 Yet, collaboration between academic statisticians and reporters who specialize in data-driven stories is not as common as it might be, given the wide disparity in deadlines and expectations.
 We aspire to offer some insight into how this gap can be bridged.
 Academic statisticians undergo a peer review process that is expected to take months for each article.
-These peer review articles are published at the discretion of the academic journal editor who relies on feedback from associate editors and multiple reviewers.
+These peer review articles are published at the discretion of the academic journal editor, who relies on feedback from associate editors and multiple reviewers.
 By contrast, journalism editors typically assign an article ahead-of-time and are expecting the journalist to submit text in anywhere from a few days to under an hour, depending on the breadth and depth of the story.

-At the same time, the journalists who work primarily with quantitative sources--often called ``data journalists'' or ``computational journalists''--have neither the expertise or the same burden of producing new research as academics.
+At the same time, the journalists who work primarily with quantitative sources--often called ``data journalists'' or ``computational journalists''--have neither the expertise nor the same burden of producing new research as academics.
 Still, given that, as established, a general-interest audience has a keen interest in predictions, any sort of partnership between our two fields benefits all parties by lending exposure to high-quality, innovative models and greatly enhancing the sophistication of the reporting.

 That said, there are aspects of the original analysis for Time.com that were simplified in order to accommodate our rigid timeline.
-For example, the original analysis was based on standard logistic regression, which is unappealing here as the predicted probabilities are in the context of the entire historical sample and do not sum to one within any given year.
-The timeline prohibited the extent of cross validation in the model selection phase that we would have preferred, which is something that lingers as perhaps the biggest regret.
-Finally, no subjective effects were incorporated.
-The methodological developments in Section 2 were not possible on the original timeline.
-This last point--the absence of any ability for readers to enter subjective effects, is an area of exciting future development.
+For example, the original analysis was based on standard logistic regression, which is unappealing since the predicted probabilities are in the context of the entire historical sample and do not sum to one within any given year.
+No subjective effects were incorporated in the original Time.com piece \citep{Wilson2019we}, because the methodological developments in Section 2 were not possible on the original timeline.
+This last point--the absence of any ability for readers to enter subjective effects, is an area of exciting continuing development.
 Long experience has demonstrated that interactivity, through the common Web tools like sliders and dropdowns, is a highly effective way to engage readers and attract a wide audience--not to mention giving readers the opportunity to explore the functionality of the underlying model.